Mazvel/maswavespytest/README.md

 1. (If required) Download and install [Anaconda](https://www.anaconda.com/download).
 2. (If required) Install [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 The Microsoft C++ Build Tools are required for building the package on Windows.
 3. (Optional, recommended) Create a virtual environment to install the package into an isolated Python environment.
 A brief guide is provided below.
-   - Start Anaconda Prompt.
+   - Start Anaconda Prompt from the Start menu.
-   - Verify that conda is installed in your path by typing `conda -V`
+   - Verify that `conda` is installed in your path by typing `conda -V`
-   - Navigate to the anaconda3 directory.
+   - Navigate to the `anaconda3` directory.
-   - Make sure that the newest version of conda is installed.
+   - Make sure that the newest version of `conda` is installed.
 Update conda by typing `conda update conda`.
    - Navigate back to the previous folder.
    - Get your python version (3.x.yy) by typing `python -V`.
    - Set up a virtual environment (here named `testenv`) and install the anaconda package to it by typing `conda create --name testenv python=3.x anaconda` (where 3.x is replaced by the python version that you have/want to use).